aKuhTV/PB-SubscriberLevels/README.md

 0.3.2
 0.3.3 - Added support for syncing cumulative months with Twitchs database on Sub-Gift events.~~

-1.0 - Complete rewrite of the module.
+1.0-b1 - Complete rewrite of the module.
 It's a lot cleaner, more reliable and easier to use now.
 Rank names and user ranks can now both be set through Phantombots Web Panel.

 (Don't use versions before 1.0!
 The module has been rewritten from the ground up.)

 --------------

-## 💾 INSTALLATION and UPDATING
+## 💾 INSTALLATION | SETUP | UPDATING

-- Make sure you use a Phantombot version that was released after May 18th 2019! (currently only nightly builds: https://github.com/PhantomBot/nightly-build/tree/master/historical)
-- Download latest release from the "Releases" section: https://github.com/aKuhTV/PB-SubRanks/releases
-- Place the *SubRanks.js* inside *[Your Phantombot Folder]\scripts\custom*.
-If that folder doesn't exist, create it.
-- Place the *custom-SubRanks.js* inside *[Your Phantombot Folder]\scripts\lang\english (or whatever language your bot is set to)\custom*.
-If that folder doesn't exist, create it.

-**If you are UPDATING SubRanks from an older version, ONLY replace the *SubRanks.js* with the new one!
-DO NOT overwite *custom-SubRanks.js*, since it contains all your custom level names!** Any other userdata, like sub ranks, is stored in the phantombot.db database.
-**If you are updating PHANTOMBOT, don't forget to copy the *SubRanks.js* and *custom-SubRanks.js* over to the new Phantombot.**

-That's it for installation.
-For customization and setting your own level names visit the wiki:
+### For more Information and Tutorials visit the SubRanks Wiki [HERE](https://github.com/aKuhTV/PB-SubRanks/wiki/).

-❗ **Note: Due to limitations of the sub month query, the sub months of a viewer will be counted on their first sub, resub or subgift after installation, according to the cumulative months data that Twitch provides.**

-❕ **If you want to have the full funcionality availabe directly after installation, you need to manually set the number of months using the !setsubrank command.
-If you use Tipeeestream, they provide a pretty useful Sub-Month Leaderboard on their dashboard, which gives you the age of at least the Top 100 Subs.**